 Ban on use of plant protection products in certain areas

-The Swedish Government has decided to ban the use of plant protection products in certain types of areas.
+The Swedish Government has in March 2021 decided to ban the use of plant protection products in certain types of areas.
 The Swedish Chemicals Agency may decide to exempt from the ban active substances that pose only limited risks and has decided which active substances that will be exempted.

 The Governmental ban in certain areas

 On the 24th of March 2021 the Swedish Government decided on an amendment of the Swedish Ordinance (2014:425) on pesticides.
 The amendment implies a ban of the use of plant protection products in the following areas:

 - in schoolyards, courtyards of preschools or in playgrounds to which the public has access

 - in recreational areas, primarily intended for recreation, such as parks and gardens